Huangying-Zhan/DF-VO/README.md

 ### License
 For academic usage, the code is released under the permissive MIT license.
+Our intension of sharing the project is for research/personal purpose.
 For any commercial purpose, please contact the authors.

 ### Acknowledgement